mongodb-partners/Azure-IIoT/README.md

 ## Steps to replicate

 #### 1. Failure detection ML model
-- A ML model can be trained using MongoDB as a feature store, in order to detect if a failure occurs and predict its type.
+- An ML model can be trained using MongoDB as a feature store to train other ML models as well, in order to detect if a failure occurs and predict its type.
 This can help in reducing the time to diagnose the machine and finding its root cause.
+Data for training the model can be found [here](https://github.com/mongodb-partners/Azure-IIoT/blob/main/ml-model/predictive_maintenance.csv).
 - Refer this [notebook](https://github.com/mongodb-partners/Azure-IIoT/blob/main/ml-model/fraud-detection.ipynb) to train your ML model.
 - Once the model is trained, you can use `pickle` module to convert the model as binary and store it in MongoDB.
 ```